rutura/learnqt/_posts/2026-08-22-qt6-cicd-github-actions.md

 ---
 layout: post
-title: "Ship Qt on Three Platforms With One Git Tag: A GitHub Actions Pipeline for Qt 6"
+title: "Stop Building Qt Releases by Hand: Automate Releases for Windows, macOS, and Linux with GitHub Actions"
 description: A practical walkthrough of building a real GitHub Actions CI/CD pipeline that packages a Qt 6 QML app for Linux, macOS, and Windows from a single tag push.
 date: '2026-08-22'
 categories: